 Conventional leadership is not enough to carry us into the future.
 More than ever, the world needs leaders who can hold true to their values when life escalates.
-Yet, it has never been tougher to be a leader … or easier to mentally and morally check out.
-In workplaces across the globe, people are asked to deliver quicker, better, faster, and cheaper results.
+Yet it has never been tougher to be a leader … or easier to mentally and morally check out.
+In workplaces across the globe, people are asked to deliver quicker, better and cheaper results.
 However, when we are rushed for results, we tend to skim-coat our actions, leading to diluted, lower-quality efforts and mediocre outcomes.
-Those who are perpetually involved in fast and high-pressure situations feel tired, stressed, and become disengaged.
+Those who are perpetually involved in fast and high-pressure situations feel tired and stressed, and become disengaged.
 Some even compromise their values by taking the low road instead of the high road just to get ahead or to stay ahead.

 This book is uniquely situated to be embraced by three different audiences.
-The first is for people who are searching to gain a higher level of self-confidence, understanding, and personal advancement so that they can become mindful leaders in their own lives.
-The second is for current and would-be leaders in the employer arena (to include but not be limited to law, health care, finance, insurance, technology, government, etc.) who aspire to leadership excellence.
+The first is people who are searching to gain a higher level of self-confidence, understanding and personal advancement so that they can become mindful leaders in their own lives.
+The second is current and would-be leaders in the employer arena (including law, health care, finance, insurance, technology, government, etc.) who aspire to leadership excellence.
 The third is to be integrated into academic curriculums for both undergraduate and graduate students who are training to be our world’s newest leaders.